 Entry-level athletic training education is transitioning to the level of a master's degree.
 Therefore, as of Fall 2018 new students are no longer being admitted to the athletic training major.
 The athletic training program has voluntarily withdrawn their accreditation.
 The date of voluntary withdrawal of accreditation coincides with the graduation of the last cohort in September 2023.

-The Linfield College Athletic Training Program is currently on probation by the Commission on Accreditation of Athletic Training Education (CAATE), 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.
+The Linfield University Athletic Training Program is currently on probation by the Commission on Accreditation of Athletic Training Education (CAATE), 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.
 The program has chosen to Voluntarily Withdraw its Accreditation effective September 1, 2023.
 The program will remain on probation until the Withdraw is effective and the program is closed.

 Athletic trainers play a significant role in the management, prevention, recognition and rehabilitation of injured athletes.
 Under the supervision of a licensed physician, athletic trainers administer immediate emergency and follow-up care.
 They develop athletic injury prevention and treatment programs using their knowledge of biomechanics, anatomy and pathology.
 They also provide a vital link between the injured athlete, the physician, the coach and the athlete's family to determine the best time for return to practice and competition.